 Setting Greenslip Prices

-Greenslip prices are determined by the insurers and are regulated by the State Insurance Regulatory Authority (SIRA) (previously the MAA).
+Greenslip prices are determined by the insurers and are regulated by the State Insurance Regulatory Authority (SIRA).

 Primary factors used by the insurers and which affect greenslip prices are as follows: